Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach: Introduction

 Our first contribution answers the above question affirmatively.
-We begin with a key observation: the exchange, PoissonMH, and TunaMH algorithms can be unified into a simple common procedure, detailed in Section \ref{sec:common procedure}.
+We begin with a key observation: the exchange algorithm (Algorithm \ref{alg:Exchange}), PoissonMH (Algorithm \ref{alg:PoissonMH}), and TunaMH (Algorithm \ref{alg:TunaMH}) can be unified into a simple common procedure, detailed in Section \ref{sec:common procedure}.

-Furthermore, we notice that existing algorithms without evaluating the full posterior predominantly support random-walk-type proposals—which mix slowly in high-dimensional sampling problems.
-Motivated by this, our major contribution is a novel framework in Section \ref{subsec:auxiliary-general-framework}.
-Thanks to this framework, we develop new gradient-based minibatch algorithms that allow users to choose a high-efficiency proposal based on gradient information.
-These algorithms support gradient-based proposals while maintaining correct stationary distribution with minibatch data.
+Furthermore, existing methods that avoid evaluating the full posterior mostly rely on random-walk proposals, which mix slowly in high dimensions.
+Motivated by this, our main contribution is the new framework in Section \ref{subsec:auxiliary-general-framework}, which leads to gradient-based minibatch algorithms that let users use efficient, gradient-informed proposals while preserving the correct stationary distribution under minibatch data.

 Our framework (presented in meta-algorithm \ref{alg:auxiliary-based MCMC}) uses auxiliary variables in both the proposal and the acceptance-rejection step.
 These auxiliary variables are typically generated in a computationally efficient manner and are used to estimate costly quantities, such as required quantities associated with the proposal and the target ratio.